Power-law escape rate of SGD: Background

+where $\eta>0$ is the learning rate, $B_k\subset\{1,2,\dots,N\}$ with $|B_k|=B$ is a mini-batch used at the $k$th time step, and $L_{B_k}$ denotes the mini-batch loss.
 Since the training dataset $\mathcal{D}$ is randomly divided into mini-batches, the dynamics defined by Eq.~(\ref{eq:SGD}) is stochastic.
 When $B=N$, the full training data samples are used for every iteration.
 In this case, the dynamics is deterministic and called gradient descent (GD).
 SGD is interpreted as GD with stochastic noise.
 By introducing the SGD noise $\xi_k=-[\nabla L_{B_k}(\theta_k)-\nabla L(\theta_k)]$, Eq.~(\ref{eq:SGD}) is rewritten as

 Obviously, $\braket{\xi_k}=0$, where the brackets denote the average over possible choices of mini-batches.
 The noise covariance matrix is defined as $\Sigma(\theta_k):=\braket{\xi_k\xi_k^\mathrm{T}}$.
-The covariance structure of the SGD noise is important in analyzing the SGD dynamics, which will be discussed in Sec.~\ref{sec:SGD_noise}.
+The covariance structure of the SGD noise is important in analyzing the SGD dynamics, which will be discussed in \cref{sec:SGD_noise}.